topojson/topojson-client/README.md

 <a name="_transform" href="#_transform">#</a> <i>transform</i>(<i>point</i>[, <i>index</i>])

-Applies the transform to the specified *point*, returning a new point with the transformed coordinates.
-If the specified *index* is truthy, the input *point* is treated as relative to the previous point passed to the transform, as is the case with delta-encoded arcs.
+Applies this transform to the specified *point*, returning a new point with the transformed coordinates.
+If the specified *index* is truthy, the input *point* is treated as relative to the previous point passed to this transform, as is the case with delta-encoded arcs.

 <a name="transform" href="#transform">#</a> topojson.<b>transform</b>(<i>transform</i>) [<>](https://github.com/topojson/topojson-client/blob/master/src/transform.js "Source")